tucher/JsonFusion/docs/JSON_TYPE_MAPPING.md

 ## ⚡ CRITICAL: Streaming Validation (Single-Pass)

 **ALL validation happens DURING parsing, not after.** JsonFusion is a **streaming parser** that validates **AS SOON AS POSSIBLE** with **early rejection**.
+Because there are some checks that logically happen “at the end of a thing”: min_length<> (after string), min_items<> (after array), object_parsing_finished for not_required<>.
+But they are still single-pass: they happen as soon as the parser knows the boundary is closed.

 This is the **fundamental reason** why JsonFusion can be:
 - ✅ **`constexpr`**: No dynamic allocation required